 US Secretary of State John Kerry has faced pressure at home as he looks to seal a comprehensive deal to curb Iran's nuclear program.
 The two sides are up against a June 30 deadline to finalize the agreement.

-ahead of weekend talks that are also to be attended by top diplomats from the rest of the so-called P5+1 group - the five permanent members of the United Nations Security Council - plus Germany.
+John Kerry is scheduled to fly to the Austrian capital, Vienna, on Friday, ahead of weekend talks that are also to be attended by top diplomats from the rest of the so-called P5+1 group - the five permanent members of the United Nations Security Council - plus Germany.